The objective of the CMI Arts Initiative is to

 the US.
 Her first collection, a compound of words came out with Yoda

 Press, Delhi in 2019.
-Her grimoire, The Geometry of Love Between the
+Her grimoire, The Geometry of Love Between

-creative writing facilitator with workshops in Dublin, Delhi and
+as a creative writing facilitator with workshops in Dublin, Delhi and

 Chennai, on Zoom!
 Her website is www.fionabolgerpoetry.com.